arabcoders/watchstate/FAQ.md

 ### Q: I enabled strict user match to allow only my user to update the state, webhook requests are failing?

-If this relates to jellyfin, then please make sure you have ticked "Send All Properties (ignores template)", if it's plex and your account is main account then update the user id to 1 by running the following command:
+If this relates to jellyfin, then please make sure you have selected "Send All Properties (ignores template)", if it's plex and your account is main account then update the user id to 1 by running the following command:

 ```bash